 Do some Tasting at the Barossa Valley Cheese Co

 Cheese and wine go together like peas in a pod, so there is no surprise to find a fantastic cheese producer right in the centre of Angaston.

-During your visit you can watch the live stream of the cheese making process coming straight from the factory.
-If you are in the store at 11am or 3pm then you will also be able to see Halloumi cooking demonstrations.
+During your visit, you can watch the live stream of the cheese-making process coming straight from the factory.
+If you are in the store at 11 am or 3 pm then you will also be able to see Halloumi cooking demonstrations.

-Take a Walk with An Alpaca
+Take a Walk with an Alpaca

 On arrival, you spend some time with the alpacas and choose which one you want to walk.
-After your thirty minute walk, you can also opt for an additional platter or high tea to enjoy.
+After your thirty-minute walk, you can also opt for an additional platter or high tea to enjoy.
 You will leave wanting to take one of these adorable animals home.

 Do some Craft Beer Tasting

 While wine might be the most common drink made here in the Barossa, there are also a few local craft beer makers popping up in the area.
 Here are some worth checking out

 - Steins Taphouse, Nuriootpa (not a brewery, but you can get most of the local craft beers here in one place)